Ax Battler: A Legend of Golden Axe: Gameplay

 Ax Battler can collect magic vases, which can be used for his magical attacks or as currency in the towns.
 He can also learn new attacks in the Training Houses.

 Passwords can be collected from the towns to serve as a 'saving' system.

 Reception

-The game is noted due to its similarities to Zelda II: Adventure of Link.
-Zero wrote that Ax Battler successfully expanded on the premise of the original games and called it a "surefire winner", rating it an 87%.
-However, Mean Machines called the beat'em up aspect of the game "extremely poor" and called the quest "dull and uninspiring."
-Rating the game a 39%, they compared playing Ax Battler to jumping off a cliff – writing "one go is more than enough, and isn't really recommended at all."
+Ax Battler: A Legend of Golden Axe received a 4.5937/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among Game Gear titles at the number 125 spot.
+The game received a mixed reception from critics.
+Zero proclaimed that Ax Battler successfully expanded on the premise of the original games and called it a "surefire winner".
+Mean Machines Sega called the beat'em up aspect of the game "extremely poor" and called the quest "dull and uninspiring."
+They compared playing Ax Battler to jumping off a cliff – stating that "one go is more than enough, and isn't really recommended at all".